mautic/developer-documentation-new/docs/rest_api/companies.rst

    * - start
      - Starting row for the entities returned.
 Defaults to 0.
    * - limit
      - Limit number of entities to return.
-Defaults to the system configuration for pagination (30).
+Defaults to the system configuration for pagination, default of 30.
    * - orderBy
      - Column to sort by.
 Can use any column listed in the response.
    * - orderByDir